No booking fees on the app

 London Paddington to Swansea train travel guide

-Taking the train from London Paddington to Swansea is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London Paddington, you can arrive at Swansea in just 3h 6m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from London Paddington to Swansea is efficient and offers a scenic and comfortable experience.
+With frequent departures from London Paddington, you can reach Swansea in just 2h 50m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking